What is a Prime Rate?

 Prime Rate Graph

-It is closely linked to the overnight or federal rates, the interest rates banks charge while lending money to other banks.
+The overnight or federal rates are closely linked.
+The interest rates banks charge while lending money to other banks.
 If the federal rate increases, the commercial banks’ creditworthiness declines, as witnessed around 2006-2007 (in the graph below).
 So, it can indicate that the overall economy is struggling.
 In short, when large corporations face trouble or run into difficult economic conditions, the prime rates invariably increase.

-The graph for prime rate sourced from FRED shows two major spikes between 2000 and 2021.
-The first peak of 9.50% between August 2000 to December 2000 came just after the dot-com bubble shocked the entire world.
+The graph for the prime rate sourced from FRED shows two major spikes between 2000 and 2021.
+The first peak of 9.50% between August 2000 and December 2000 came just after the dot-com bubble shocked the world.
 Again, the next spike of 8.25% between August 2006 and August 2007 came around the financial crisis of 2006-07.

 Source: FRED